 Chinatown

-l know that as soon as they get into any new town, they head straight for Chinatown.
+Anyone who has ever travelled with a Filipino will know that as soon as they get into any new town, they head straight for Chinatown.

-the coffee Mimi already had her game plan in action and she had actually spotted the local Chinatown on the bus ride into town and had a good idea of how we were going to find it again.
+Soon after coming back to the hotel with the coffee Mimi already had her game plan in action and she had actually spotted the local Chinatown on the bus ride into town and had a good idea of how we were going to find it again.

-ut the door and we were off for lunch.
+After getting in stuck in our hotel almost 2 hours waiting for a rainstorm to clear up, we headed out the door and we were off for lunch.
 We zig-zagged our way to where we felt the right location was and it was quite an interesting walk through some very lively neighborhoods.

 Santo Domingo's Chinatown was quite large and we checked out about 15 different restaurants before choosing Centro Restaurante Popular where we had sauteed squid and vegetables and deep-fried fish with a tomato sauce.
 Neither dish was like any Chinese food we had tried before, but they were both really good.
 Delicious....and with 2 large Presidente beer our lunch bill was $500 pesos.